marijnh/Eloquent-JavaScript/11_async.md

 where we'll keep nest-local ((state)).

-When a nest receives a duplicate gossip message, which is very likely to happen with everybody blindly resending these, it ignores it.
+When a nest receives a duplicate gossip message, which is very likely to happen with everybody blindly resending them, it ignores it.
 But when it receives a new message, it excitedly tells all its neighbors except for the one who sent it the message.